In this article

 2. Contextual Recommendations at Checkout

-This strategy's goal is to enhance the customer experience by offering complementary products to those already in the customer's cart.
+This online product recommendation strategy's goal is to enhance the customer experience by offering complementary products to those already in the customer's cart.
 This uses real-time cart data analysis to suggest relevant add-ons aligned with the current purchase intent, more commonly known as upselling and cross-selling.

 Who Is It Best For?

 This strategy is particularly effective for fashion, electronics, and groceries, where complementary products are easily suggested.
-It maximizes additional sales by reaching customers right before checkout, making it convenient for them to add more items with little to no friction.
+It maximizes additional sales by reaching customers right before checkout.

 Challenges and Solutions